 Organisations that undertake AGMs and/or EGMs are obligated to allow members, shareholders, or employees (where appropriate) to be involved in decisions and therefore provide them with their democratic right to vote on motions and resolutions.

-Each organisation has its own articles, rules or constitution, which will specify details of the general meeting including notice, timescales, processes, format, roles and responsibilities.
-If organisations review these periodically it is most likely there will be provisions for internet voting in relation to remote meeting attendance and remote voting.
+Each organisation has its articles, rules or constitution, which will specify details of the general meeting including notice, timescales, processes, format, roles and responsibilities.
+If organisations review these periodically it is most likely there will be provisions for internet voting about remote meeting attendance and remote voting.
 However, organisations that have articles, rules or constitutions that were written way before the advent of popular internet meeting processes may be wondering what their options are in light of COVID-19.

 Whilst it is appreciated that voting is only one aspect of the overall meeting process, this article explains some of the considerations related to AGM and EGM remote voting processes.